FrankBoeree/TimetableWakinglifefestival/README.md

 ## 🚨 Troubleshooting

-### App werkt niet offline
+### App doesn't work offline
-1. Controleer of Service Worker is geregistreerd
+1. Check if Service Worker is registered
 2. Open DevTools > Application > Service Workers
-3. Controleer of IndexedDB data aanwezig is
+3. Check if IndexedDB data is present

-### Favorieten verdwijnen
+### Favorites disappear
-1. Controleer localStorage in DevTools
+1. Check localStorage in DevTools
-2. Controleer IndexedDB in DevTools > Application > Storage
+2. Check IndexedDB in DevTools > Application > Storage
-3. Data wordt opgeslagen in beide locaties
+3. Data is stored in both locations

-### Installatie werkt niet
+### Installation doesn't work
-1. Controleer of HTTPS wordt gebruikt (vereist voor PWA)
+1. Check if HTTPS is used (required for PWA)
-2. Controleer of manifest.json correct is
+2. Check if manifest.json is correct
-3. Controleer browser ondersteuning
+3. Check browser support

-## 🔮 Toekomstige Features
+## 🔮 Future Features

-- [ ] Push notifications voor favoriete artiesten
+- [ ] Push notifications for favorite artists
-- [ ] Background sync voor offline wijzigingen
+- [ ] Background sync for offline changes
-- [ ] Offline maps en navigatie
+- [ ] Offline maps and navigation
-- [ ] Social features (delen van favorieten)
+- [ ] Social features (sharing favorites)
-- [ ] Offline foto's en media
+- [ ] Offline photos and media
-- [ ] Real-time updates wanneer online
+- [ ] Real-time updates when online

-## 📄 Licentie
+## 📄 License

-MIT License - zie LICENSE bestand voor details.
+MIT License - see LICENSE file for details.

-## 🤝 Bijdragen
+## 🤝 Contributing

-Pull requests zijn welkom!
-Voor grote wijzigingen, open eerst een issue om te bespreken wat je wilt veranderen.
+Pull requests are welcome!
+For major changes, please open an issue first to discuss what you would like to change.

 ## 📞 Support

-Voor vragen of problemen:
+For questions or problems:
-1. Check de troubleshooting sectie
+1. Check the troubleshooting section
-2. Open een issue op GitHub
+2. Open an issue on GitHub
-3. Neem contact op via [email]
+3. Contact via [email]